 5. Install the side panels and seat making sure it locks securely in place.
-Turn the gas tank valve to the ON position and check for leaks.
+Install the gas tank valve knob (350); then, turn the gas tank valve to the ON position (350) or connect the negative battery cable (425) and check for leaks.